What Is The IHT Tax-free Allowance?

 In case you’re wondering,

-The inheritance tax allowance is the amount of money that you can leave to your spouse or civil partner without paying any inheritance tax on it.
+The inheritance tax allowance1 is the amount of money that you can leave to your spouse or civil partner without paying any inheritance tax on it.
 This is currently set at £325,000 per person and will increase in line with inflation.

 The inheritance tax allowance is also known as the nil-rate band, and this means that any money left over after your IHT exemption cannot be taxed.